openshift/enhancements/enhancements/installer/signal-cluster-deletion.md

 ### Test Plan

-In OpenShift CI, clusters will try to delete their `ClusterAlive` object and if that fails, all infra resources will be destroyed.
+In OpenShift CI, clusters will try to delete their `Alive` object and if that fails, all infra resources will be destroyed.

 ```
-destroy cluster --cluster-alive-delete || true
+retval = openshift-install destroy cluster --cluster-alive-delete
+if retval != success
-destroy cluster
+openshift-install destroy cluster
+return retval
 ```

 ### Graduation Criteria